-Would you like to have your graduation picture taken by the leading Penn State campus photographer?
+Would you like to have your graduation picture taken by an award winning campus photographer?

 Popular spots on campus are the Nittany Lion Shrine, Beaver Stadium (outside only), the Arboretum, Hort Woods, Mount Nittany, and any of the other iconic locations on campus.
 The photos are yours—you own the copyright.

 Fulfillment is digital, with full duplication rights.
 You will receive all of the digital files from your session, including all airbrushing and touch-up work on those you select.
-If you prefer prints, you can have prints made by the processor of your choice, or you can purchase direct from from my online gallery at a discount.
+If you prefer prints, you can purchase them directly from your online gallery at my cost.
+You also have the option to print them yourself, since there are no copyright restrictions.

 Groups welcome!
 You can bundle the session fee and save.
-For groups of up to three people, rates are the same as indoviduals.
-For larger groups, add just $20 per person, per location.
+For groups of up to three people, rates are the same as individuals.
+For larger groups, see the flat rate option below.

 It's best to schedule your session early, in order to beat the crowds.
 If you schedule the week of graduation, there is a $100 surcharge if we need to stand in line at the Lion Shrine for more than 30 minutes.
 Due to the impracticalities and complications, no portrait sessions can be scheduled at the Lion Shrine on graduation day.